autolab/Autolab/docs/features/annotations.md

 ### Positive Grading

 Set a `max_score` either programmatically, or under `Edit Assessment > Problems` for the particular non-autograded question.
 Then when the grader is viewing the code, add a positive score, such as `5` to the score field, to add to the score.
 This use case is preferred when giving out bonus points.

-The most common use case is when `max_score` is set to `0`, with marks awarded for each rubric item achieved.

 ## Interaction with Gradesheet